 I used a his camera for a while.
 But it was a lot harder than photography nowadays.
 There was no way of measuring the light in the camera.
 So I used a separate light meter to calculate my exposures.
 After some time I switched to the Praktica.

 Jelke kept using various Praktica’s until the nineties, adding to a vast collection of slides and other pictures.
 I recently started digitising them.
-Have a look at the growing collection on flickr here.
 When unearthing the most recent Praktica, I decided to give it a shot.
 We went out and bought a battery and rolls of film.
 I spend an afternoon getting used to the manual settings, but after 20 shots the shutter mechanism collapsed.

 It’s always nice to discover old technology, and play around with it.
 Photography has come a long way since the sixties!